milesberry/milesberry.github.io/presentations.md

 guid: http://milesberry.net/?page_id=718
 ---

+*20 November 2025* The Future of Digital Learning in Light of the Curriculum and Assessment Review.
+Chair of panel discussion for EdTech Summit, Schools and Academies Show, Birmingham.
+With Dr Nic Ponsford, Becci Peters, Julie Carson and Adam Hill.

+*18 November 2025* [AI and digital approximations of practice](https://www.youtube.com/watch?v=ikoDBt_rv4g).
+Online keynote for AI in Teacher Education Network summit.

 *11 November 2025* [Teacher education and AI](https://www.youtube.com/watch?v=jDJDW0wnuXs).
 Workshop at Universities' Council for the Education of Teachers annual conference, Leeds.

 *10 November 2025* [AI - a technical and pedagogical briefing](https://docs.google.com/presentation/d/1Ie6VNnzP_-qKg9fEFCUuDCSPrtZVuVWJi0TJTGA2hRU/edit?slide=id.g75a2557942_0_492#slide=id.g75a2557942_0_492).
 Webinar and workshop for eduthing, Wakefield.